Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 Okinawa Outlet Mall Ashibinaa is Okinawa’s first outlet mall.
 You can purchase products for outlet prices at 110 stores, including luxury, famous sports, and popular Japanese brands.

-The accessibility is also convenient thanks to direct buses that depart from Naha Airport, Kokusaidori Shopping Street, and Akamine Station.
+The location is also convenient thanks to direct buses that depart from Naha Airport, Kokusaidori Shopping Street, and Akamine Station.
 Please refer to the official website for additional details on access.

 Okinawa Outlet Mall Ashibinaa